By Jeremy Davey, Senior Lawyer and Jacqueline Wilcock, Paralegal

 At present, a landlord can provide their tenants with a 120-day notice to vacate for no specified reason, despite the written agreement between them governing their relationship.
 Unfortunately, this does not give renters adequate certainty as to when they may be required to vacate their home.
 This can be extremely distressing, and falls hardest on tenants seeking stable accommodation, such as families with small children.

 The reforms turn this notion on its head, in an attempt to increase stability for tenants.
-Landlords will now be prohibited from issuing such a notice without a particular reason; however, this can only be served in particular circumstances.
-They will only be relevant where a tenant has an agreed term of tenancy in their rental agreement, and they have already been a tenant in the premises in question for at least the length of one term.
+Landlords will now be prohibited from issuing such a notice, except in specific circumstances.
+This protection only applies where the tenant has an agreed term of tenancy in their rental agreement, and they have already been a tenant in the premises in question for at least the length of one term.

 Except for seeing-eye dogs, landlords currently have the discretion to deny potential tenants on the sole basis that they have a pet of any kind.
-Should the landlord discover a pet after the tenant’s application has been approved, the tenant may be served with a notice to evict for breach of the rental agreement, if such a term banning pets is included within.
-It is irrelevant in this circumstance whether a concealed pet has caused damage to the property, is causing a nuisance and/or is a danger to the tenant’s neighbours.
+If the lease bans pets, and the landlord discovers a pet after the tenant’s application has been approved, the tenant may be served with a notice to evict for breach of the rental agreement, if such a term banning pets is included within.
+It is irrelevant in this circumstance whether a concealed pet has caused damage to the property, is causing a nuisance or is a danger to the tenant’s neighbours.

 The RSPCA estimates that approximately 15% of animals surrendered to them each year come from rental properties where the landlord has denied the right to have a pet at the property.
 Under the amendments, a landlord will still be required to give consent for the tenant to have a pet, however they must have reasonable circumstances to refuse.
 Those reasons can include things like property damage, or if the pet would be at a severe disadvantage, due to the nature of the property (i.e. no backyard for a large dog).